Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage

 For brevity, we omit the TPA index $n$ since $N=1$.
 Based on \eqref{eq:h_los} and \eqref{eq:h_miso}, the channel from the TPA to the $m$-th user will be $ h_m(x) = \beta_{nm} h_m^{\rm L}(x) , $ where $h_m^{\rm L}(x) = \eta^{1/2} e^{-2 \pi j \big(\frac{\|\psib - \qb_m\|}{\lambda} + \frac{\|\psib - \phib\|}{\lambda_g} \big)}/\|\psib - \qb_m\| $ with $\psib = [x, 0, d_z]^T$.
 Accordingly, the instantaneous received SNR at user $m$ is $\gamma_m = \frac{P_m|h_m(x)|^2}{\sigma_m^2},$ where $P_m = |w_m|^2$ is the associated transmit power.
 Then, the expectation of $\gamma_m$ is derived as

 where $z_m = q_{m2}^2 + d_z^2$ is a constant.
 Based on \eqref{eq:E_snr_s}, problem \eqref{p:pw_min1} under $N=1$ can be simplified to

-For problem \eqref{p2:pw_min}, it is straightforward to verify that its optimal solution will satisfy the SNR constraints \eqref{eq:cons_snr2} with equality, i.e., $\bar\gamma_m(x, P_m ) = c_m, \forall m \in \Mc$.
-Based on this property, for a fixed $x$, the optimal transmit power $\{P_m\}$ admit a closed-form expression as
+For problem \eqref{p2:pw_min}, it is straightforward to verify that its optimal solution will satisfy \eqref{eq:cons_snr2} with equality, i.e., $\bar\gamma_m(x, P_m ) = c_m, \forall m \in \Mc$.
+Based on this property, for a fixed $x$, the optimal transmit power $\{P_m\}$ admits a closed-form expression as

 where $\tilde{c}_m = \sigma_m^2 c_m/\eta$.
 This result greatly reduces the number of variables and constraints of problem \eqref{p2:pw_min}.
 Substituting \eqref{eq:pw} into \eqref{p2:pw_min}, this problem is further simplified to